Algonquin Park in Fall

 There are three different ways to experience the colours and beauty of fall in Algonquin.

-1. You can drive through
+1. You can just drive through (without officially parking)

-You can drive along highway 60, which goes through Algonquin.
-There are many roads to turn off on, with lookouts you can stop at and take photos.
-Remember that if you park anywhere for photos or a picnic, you must have the park pass displayed on your dashboard.
+Remember that if you park anywhere for photos or a picnic in Algonquin Park, you must have the park pass displayed on your dashboard.

 2. Go on a hike

 This is my favourite way to see the fall colours in Algonquin.
 My husband and I are big hikers, and chose to do this as a mini-honeymoon.
-Seeing the fall colours against the lakes was one of the most beautiful sites.

 3. Rent a canoe